catherinelee95/ErrorProneExtension/MyBugChecker/MyBug.md

 ### Uncompilable instances:

-As the following instances cannot be compiled, our bug does not detect them.
+As the following instances cannot be compiled, our bug checker does not detect them.
 We do not consider them to be valid instances of our bug.

 1. The result of a method being post-incremented/decremented